 Gurucul’s Threat Research team proactively develops countermeasures for a constantly evolving threat landscape.
 Our multidisciplinary approach, leveraging diverse expertise, ensures comprehensive detection coverage.

-The Gurucul Threat Research team uses diverse public threat intelligence sources to gain into threat actor tactics and attack patterns.
+The Gurucul Threat Research team uses diverse public threat intelligence sources to gain insight into threat actor tactics and attack patterns.

 This intelligence, when combined with commercial data and anonymized customer information, empowers our threat hunters, researchers, and data scientists to proactively identify and mitigate emerging threats.